 SWEF grant adds some polish to young jewellery designer’s business

-JEWELLEY maker Beatrix Tilley has been able to add sparkle to her new business thanks to a SWEF Enterprise and Business Fund grant from Dorset Community Foundation.
+JEWELLEY maker Beatrix Tilley has been able to add sparkle to her new business thanks to a SWEF Enterprise Fund grant from Dorset Community Foundation.

 The 19-year-old, from Bridport, was awarded £1,850 for equipment and a website to promote her Beatrix Ella brand from the fund, which helps young people aged 18 to 30 who are running or about to start their own business with costs such as tools, stock and rent.